 The ruin of Clifford’s Tower has become a well-known tourist destination and national monument.
 Today the site is owned by English Heritage and open to the public.
 The other remaining buildings are now the York Castle Museum and the Crown Court.
 The tower is open most days and there is an entrance fee, although English Heritage members can enter for free.
 There is a large council-owned car park right next to Clifford’s Tower (Post Code YO1 9SA).
 This is usually very busy and expensive if you are parking all day.
 The best option if you are visiting York for the day is to use one of the Park-and-Ride services which operate from a number of locations around the York Outer Ring Road.
 The closest regular bus stops are Tower Street or Clifford Street.

 If you purchase a York Pass you can get free entry for a day to 25 city-centre attractions, one of which is Clifford’s Tower.
 If you are thinking of visiting a number of places the York Pass is great value for money.
-Other places where you get free entry include York Minster, JORVIK Viking Centre, York’s Chocolate Story, York Dungeon, Mansion House, York Castle Museum, York Cold War Bunker, Fairfax House, York Art Gallery, Yorkshire Museum, York Army Museum, Treasurer’s House, Richard III Experience, Henry VII Experience, Goddard House & Gardens, Merchant Adventurers Hall, Roman Bath Museum, DIG: An Archaeological Adventure, Bar Convent and Barley Hall as well as tours by City Cruises and the Hop-on Hop-off City Sightseeing Bus.
+As well as Clifford’s Tower other places where you get free entry include; York Minster, JORVIK Viking Centre, York’s Chocolate Story, York Dungeon, Mansion House, York Castle Museum, York Cold War Bunker, Fairfax House, York Art Gallery, Yorkshire Museum, York Army Museum, Treasurer’s House, Richard III Experience, Henry VII Experience, Goddard House & Gardens, Merchant Adventurers Hall, Roman Bath Museum, DIG: An Archaeological Adventure, Bar Convent and Barley Hall as well as tours by City Cruises and the Hop-on Hop-off City Sightseeing Bus.